Rutherther/vhdl-i2c/doc/index.md

 There are some things that could be added or changed in the future, such as:
 - 10 bit addressing support
 - More error states (timeout)
-- Disabling data acknowledge
+- Multiple possible ``scl`` frequencies
-- Adding behavioral i2c master and i2c slave modules for simulation
+- Adding behavioral I2C master and I2C slave modules for simulation

 The 10 bit addressing is not currently supported, although its support should not be hard to implement. ``address_generator`` and ``address_detector`` entities interfaces make